 When Bowen took office on 5 February 1868, there existed 'a doubtful armed truce' between Māori and Pākehā in the North Island.
 The Colonial Office had concluded that the only way to cut costs and protect the Māori from overbearing treatment was to remove British troops, leaving the settlers with 'the full burden of their own defence' and responsibility for native policy.
 Governor George Grey, Bowen's predecessor, had defied imperial orders over the withdrawal of the regiments once too often and as a consequence his governorship had been terminated.
 Bowen inherited a ministry headed by Edward Stafford, who preached, but was reluctant to practise, military self-reliance.
 The colony's finances were stretched and the Armed Constabulary was not yet an effective fighting force.
 Nevertheless vulnerable settlements had been established on recently confiscated Māori land.

 In mid 1868 Bowen received notice of the withdrawal of the one remaining British regiment.
 This news coincided with attacks on isolated settlements and military redoubts by Te Kooti in Poverty Bay and Tītokowaru in the Wanganui district.
 Bowen proclaimed his readiness to obey 'loyally and energetically' British orders to embark the 18th Royal Irish Regiment but he viewed its departure with alarm.
-He made impassioned appeals to the Colonial Office for the retention of the regiment, drawing parallels between the colony's situation and the Indian mutiny, the Irish rebellion, the Jacobite risings and even the fall of Rome.
+He made impassioned appeals to the Colonial Office for the retention of the regiment, drawing parallels between the colony's situation and the Indian and Irish rebellions, the Jacobite risings and even the fall of Rome.
 He gave lurid accounts of Māori hostility, lamenting the plight of settlers in threatened areas.
 At the same time he made much of the colony's expenditure on defence and Māori development.
 Above all he stressed the importance of a British garrison as a symbol of imperial authority.
 These outpourings caused Lord Granville, the secretary of state for the colonies, to doubt Bowen's suitability as governor.

 Bowen's case was not helped by Stafford's attempts to retain the 18th Regiment without paying for its services.
 Stafford wanted Bowen to delay the departure of the troops on his own authority or, failing that, to shift responsibility for their removal onto the Colonial Office.
 Mindful of Grey's fall from favour, Bowen bluntly told Stafford that Britain could always find another governor who would willingly carry out the withdrawal policy.
 For all this, Bowen perhaps shares some responsibility for Commodore Rowley Lambert's decision in March 1869 not to embark the troops on the Himalaya.
 Stafford was succeeded by William Fox in June 1869.
 The Fox ministry appealed to Britain for military assistance, pledged payment, and asked for a guaranteed loan, but these requests were refused.